 Conserative Women in The Chatham Area Coming Together

-From the beginning, Chatham Area Republican Women (CARW) has stressed that it is not a social club, but a serious working organization, concerned with issues, recruiting good candidates and getting them elected.
-Through philanthropy and volunteerism members have made a positive impact on the community.
+Chatham Area Republican Women (CARW) is not a social club, but a serious working organization, concerned with issues, recruiting good candidates and getting them elected.
+Through philanthropy, education and volunteerism members have made a positive impact on the community.